Strategy for software Dummies – part 6

 The ValuePerform consultant now asks the ABC management team to individually answer a set of questions, which will determine how they see the Customer Value Proposition of the company.

-Answering the questionnaire generates a graphics representation of each individual managers perception of the ABC Company’s value proposition TODAY and in the FUTURE.
+Answering the questionnaire generates a graphical representation of each individual managers perception of the ABC Company’s value proposition TODAY and in the FUTURE.

 The outcome of the TODAY situation was: